New York CityPASS

 ATTRACTION CHOICES

-As for your remaining three attractions, you have a choice of two given options.
-Visiting one of the attractions automatically excludes you from visiting the other one.
+As for your remaining three attractions, you have a choice of six given options.
+You can easily choose three of these six attractions spontaneously when you are in the city and you don’t have to decide yet when purchasing the CityPASS.

 To figure out whether the New York City Pass is the best pass for you, let’s take a look at the pros and cons of the pass, followed by my honest opinion of the City Pass.